Robert Fogel: Slavery and Time on the Cross

 Fogel's most famous and controversial work is Time on the Cross (1974), a quantitative study of American slavery, co-written with Stanley Engerman.
 In the book, Fogel and Engerman argued that slavery was profitable for slave owners as economies of scale meant larger slave farms were more productive, per unit of labor, than northern farms.
 This contradicted the consensus at the time, set by Ulrich Phillips but common among many different schools of history that as in ancient Rome slavery was unprofitable compared to free labor and so would eventually die out on its own.

 A portion of Time on the Cross focused on how slave owners treated their slaves.
 Engerman and Fogel argued that because slave owners approached slave production as a business enterprise, there were some limits on the amount of exploitation and oppression they inflicted on the slaves.
 According to Engerman and Fogel, slaves in the American South lived better than did many industrial workers in the North.
-Fogel based this analysis largely on plantation records and claimed that slaves whipped only occasionally, worked less and were better fed – although the authors were careful to state explicitly that slaves were still exploited in ways which were not captured by measures available from records.
+Fogel based this analysis largely on plantation records and claimed that slaves were whipped only occasionally, worked less and were better fed – although the authors were careful to state explicitly that slaves were still exploited in ways which were not captured by measures available from records.

 This portion of Time on the Cross created a firestorm of controversy, although it was not directly related to the central argument of the book – that Southern slave plantations were profitable for the slave owners and would not have disappeared in the absence of the Civil War.
 Some criticisms mistakenly considered Fogel an apologist for slavery.
 In fact, Fogel objected to slavery on moral grounds; he thought that on purely economic grounds, slavery was not unprofitable.